 What is medical repatriation?

 A medical repatriation involves the transport of a patient back to their home country by qualified medical professionals to ensure the patient’s wellbeing and safety during travel.
+For instance, medical repatriation from the Canary Islands might be necessary.
 Often medical repatriations are organised by insurance companies on behalf of their clients when they have suffered an accident or have fallen ill abroad.
 Insurers will engage a medical repatriation service who will make all the arrangements and bring the patient back home safely.

 How does it work?

-A medical coordinator – either at the insurance company or the repatriation service – will determine the best and safest way for the patient to be transported.
+A medical coordinator – either at the insurance company or the repatriation service – will determine the best and safest way for the patient to be transported when medical evacuation is needed.
 This can be by road in a specially modified, long-distance ambulance or by air in a dedicated air ambulance or with a medical escort on a commercial flight.
 Which mode of transport is best in your situation largely depends on the distance and the patient’s condition.
 A team of medical professionals will travel to the patient, prepare them for the journey and accompany them to their chosen hospital back home, providing them with the care they need.